lexpaval/LxMultiTool/README.md

 ![logo](https://raw.githubusercontent.com/lexmazter/LxMultiTool/master/Icons/android.png "Lx Multi Tool Logo")
 # Lx Multi Tool

-Lx Multi Tool is a tool inittially created for Nexus 6P but designed to be modular, easy to modify and port to other device and to be trully cross-platform.
+Lx Multi Tool is a tool inittially created for Huawei Nexus 6P but designed to be modular, easy to modify and port to other device and to be trully cross-platform.

 This tool wants to stand out from the rest of the tools out there by providing a intuitive UI that uses most of the ADB and Fastboot commands.
 As a bonus, this tool also checks for updates.